ufacm/ufacm.xyz-v3/README.md

 3. has Webpack watch for changes and recompile

 **When running the server, use `Ctrl-C` to quit, not `Ctrl-Z`.**
-Otherwise the npm process will remain bound to port 3000 and you will not be able to restart the server!
+Otherwise the npm process not halt, and will remain bound to port 3000 and you will not be able to restart the server!